-As discussed in Note 1, on December 23, 2020, the Company consummated the Business Combination, with Vincera Pharma surviving the merger as a wholly-owned subsidiary of the Company.
+As discussed in Note 1, on December 23, 2020, the Company consummated the Business Combination, with Legacy Vincera Pharma surviving the merger as a wholly-owned subsidiary of the Company.

-Immediately prior to the effective time of the Business Combination, each share of Vincerx Pharma common stock was canceled, and the Vincera Pharma stockholders received (i) 0.570895 shares of common stock, for each share of Vincera Pharma common stock held by them immediately prior to the effective time of the Business Combination and (ii) certain rights to Earnout Shares after the closing of the Business Combination.
+Immediately prior to the effective time of the Business Combination, each share of Legacy Vincerx Pharma Common Stock was canceled, and the Legacy Holders received (i) 0.570895 shares of common stock, for each share of Vincera Pharma common stock held by them immediately prior to the effective time of the Business Combination and (ii) certain rights to Earnout Shares after the closing of the Business Combination.

-The Vincera Pharma stockholders are entitled to receive Earnout Shares if the daily volume-weighted average price of the Company's common stock equals or exceeds the following prices for any 20 trading days within any 30 trading-day period following the closing of the Business Combination: (1) during any such trading period prior to the 42 month anniversary of the closing of the Business Combination, upon achievement of a daily volume-weighted average price of at least \$20.00 per share, such number of shares of the Company's common stock as equals the quotient of \$20.0 million divided by the Closing Price Per Share; (2) during any such trading period prior to the six year anniversary of the closing, upon achievement of a daily volume-weighted average price of at least \$35.00 per share, such number of shares of the Company's common stock as equals the quotient of \$20.0 million divided by the Closing Price Per Share; and (3) during any such trading period prior to the eight year anniversary of the closing, upon achievement of a daily volume-weighted average price of at least \$45.00 per share, such number of shares of the Company's common stock as equals the quotient of \$20.0 million divided by the Closing Price Per Share.
-A total of 90.6% of (rounded to the nearest whole share) of the Earnout Shares then earned and issuable shall be issued to the Vincera Pharma stockholders on a pro-rata basis based on the percentage of the number of shares of Vincera Pharma common stock owned by them immediately prior to the closing of the Business Combination, and the remaining Earnout Shares that would otherwise have been issuable shall not be issuable to the Vincera Pharma stockholders but in lieu thereof the number of authorized shares available for issuance under the Company's 2020 Stock Incentive Plan (the "2020 Plan") shall be automatically increased by an equivalent number of shares of the Company's common stock.
+The Vincera Pharma stockholders are entitled to receive Earnout Shares if the daily volume-weighted average price of the Company's common stock equals or exceeds the following prices for any 20 trading days within any 30 trading-day period following the closing of the Business Combination: (1) during any such trading period prior to the 42 month anniversary of the closing of the Business Combination, upon achievement of a daily volume-weighted average price of at least \$20.00 per share, such number of shares of the Company's common stock as equals the quotient of \$20.0 million divided by the Closing Price Per Share; (2) during any such trading period prior to the six year anniversary of the closing, upon achievement of a daily volume-weighted average price of at least \$35.00 per share, such number of shares of the Company's common stock as equals the quotient of \$20.0 million divided by the Closing Price Per Share; and (3) during any such trading period prior to the eight year anniversary of the closing, upon achievement of a daily volume-weighted average price of at least \$45.00 per share, such number of shares of the Company's common stock as equals the quotient of \$20.0 million divided by the Closing Price Per Share; and (3) during any such trading period prior to the eight year anniversary of the closing, upon achievement of a daily volume-weighted average price of at least \$45.00 per share, such number of shares of the Company's common stock as equals the quotient of \$20.0 million divided by the Closing Price Per Share.
+A total of 90.6% of (rounded to the nearest whole share) of the Earnout Shares then earned and issuable shall be issuable to the Vincera Pharma stockholders on a pro-rata basis based on the percentage of the number of shares of Vincera Pharma common stock owned by them immediately prior to the closing of the Business Combination, and the remaining Earnout Shares that would otherwise have been issuable shall not be issuable to the Vincera Pharma stockholders but in lieu thereof the number of

 The Business Combination is accounted for as a reverse recapitalization in accordance with GAAP.
-Under this method of accounting, LSAC was treated as the "acquired" company and Vincerx Pharma is treated as the acquirer for financial reporting purposes.
-Accordingly, for accounting purposes, the Business Combination was treated as the equivalent of Vincera Pharma issuing stock for the net assets of LSAC, accompanied by a recapitalization.
+Under this method of accounting, LSAC was treated as the "acquired" company and Legacy Vincerx Pharma is treated as the acquirer for financial reporting purposes.
+Accordingly, for accounting purposes, the Business Combination was treated as the equivalent of Legacy Vincera Pharma issuing stock for the net assets of LSAC, accompanied by a recapitalization.
 The net assets of LSAC were stated at historical cost, with no goodwill or other intangible assets recorded.